ajharvie/OLIA/doc/SerialRef.md

 # Serial communication reference
 ## List of serial commands

 The below table lists the serial commands OLIA accepts.
+Commands can be terminated with a carriage return `'\r'` or a line feed `'\n'`.

 | Command | Description | Note |
 | --- | --- | --- |